gray-panda/grayrepo/2017_labyREnth/chal/tht3_youwontfindme/README.md

 I fixed all the syntax errors in this [python file](crypter.py)

-Remember the strang string we saw at the beginning of this challenge?
+Remember the strange string we saw at the beginning of this challenge?
 That is actually the flag encrypted with this python encryption.
 The goal now is to reverse this algorithm and decrypt the flag.